Today saw the launch of London’s 2012 Olympic logo.

 Update: 16 July 2012

-Creative Review has published a more comprehensive look at the full brand identity.
-Worth a look for some context.
+Creative Review published a more comprehensive feature of the 2012 identity, giving some context.
 London 2012: the look of the games.

-The “brand police” are called into action across the country.
+And the “brand police” have been called into action across the country.
 Quick, hide the chips.